lemosjose/lemosjose/README.md

 ## About:

 - I am into Open-Source stuff
-- Currently Working in Django as an Intern in my University and as a Freelancer with Other folks
+- Currently learning Python, already proficient with Django/DRF, learning FastAPI and Flask
+- I also like to play around with Nix/NixOS
-- Computer Enginnering Undergraduate at UEMG (Universidade do Estado de Minas Gerais)
+- Computer Science Undergraduate at IFTM (Instituto Federal do Triângulo Mineiro)

 ### ⚙️ Work Tooling: